 - Native Mobile Apps: These are designed exclusively for operating systems.
 These mobile apps are available for download from their respective app stores (Google Play store, App Store, Microsoft Store, etc).
 Developers use platform-specific programming languages to create them.
 The iOS apps are developed in Objective-C and Android apps in Java.
 These apps are costly and require additional effort from developers since they must maintain two independent code bases for Android and iOS.

-The above mentioned difference between mobile and web applications demonstrate how they differ in terms of their creation and how users interact with them via different gestures like scrolling, pinching to zoom in and out, voice input features, and so on.
+The above mentioned differences between mobile and web applications demonstrate how they differ in terms of their creation and how users interact with them via different gestures like scrolling, pinching to zoom in and out, voice input features, and so on.
 As a result, the approaches for performing mobile and web application testing become naturally different.
-Although the tools used to test mobile and web applications differ, key testing methodologies such as functional, performance, usability, compatibility, and localization testing, are common for both.
+Although the tools used to test mobile and web applications differ, key testing methodologies such as functional, performance, usability, compatibility, and localization testing, are common for both..

 Mobile application vs Web application testing